Hotels in Clyde, New Zealand

 • What are the best hotels in Clyde?

-Dunstan House is a very popular hotel in Clyde with a score of 8.8 from 271 reviews.
-Olivers Central Otago (9.5 from 356 reviews) and 23onAlbert (9.8 from 91 reviews) are also highly rated Clyde hotels based on recent feedback from HotelsCombined users.
+2 Oaks Cottage Clyde is a very popular hotel in Clyde with a score of 9.7 from 180 reviews.
+Tranquillity in Clyde (8.6 from 14 reviews) and Dunstan House (8.8 from 305 reviews) are also highly rated Clyde hotels based on recent feedback from HotelsCombined users.

 • What are some other cities to stay in when visiting Otago?

-In addition to Clyde, travellers opt to visit Dunedin when visiting Otago.
-Queenstown is also a popular choice to visit.
+In addition to Clyde, travellers opt to visit Queenstown when visiting Otago.
+Cromwell is also a popular choice to visit.

 • How many hotels are there in Clyde?